kSiadat/microscope-image-analyser/README.md

 I plan on creating an article about how the program works soon

 ## Other
-I will upload sample images
++ There are 4 [sample images](sample_images/) that you can use to see what kind of images to use, or just to test the program
-This project was made for a materials science researcher at Newcastle University This project was also made for computer science A level coursework
++ This project was made for a materials science researcher at Newcastle University
++ This project was also made for computer science A level coursework